davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 [20pt] A thread-safe version of put() is implemented.

-[20pt] A thread-safe version of del() is implemented.
+[25pt] A thread-safe version of del() is implemented.

-[5pt] The creation and management of locks should be hidden from users.

-[5pt] All locks should be hidden from users.
+[5pt] All locking mechanisms should be hidden from users.

-[5pt] Your program is free of memory leaks and dangling pointers.
+[15pt] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment